Camping Guide to Ocala National Forest

 Read more: Rodman State Park: Gateway to the Cross-Florida Greenway

 Things to do: Bicycling, fishing, birding, boating, hiking, mountain biking, wildlife.
 Sites: 64 sites, including 38 with electric and water hookups; 26 primitive tent sites.
-Camping Fee: $22 with hookups, plus a $7 daily utility fee and a non-refundable $6.70 booking fee; tents, no hookups, $12/night, plus taxes and a non-refundable $6.70 booking fee.
+Camping Fee: $22 with hookups, plus a $7 daily utility fee.
+Tents, no hookups, $12/night.
 Facilities: Picnic tables, fire ring, and lantern posts.
-A dump station, picnic pavilions, and boat ramps are in the campground.
+Dump station, picnic pavilions and boat ramps in the campground.
 Pets: OK in campground.
 Reservations: Book online up to 11 months in advance.

 Silver Springs State Park ocala national forest camping